 - Reads very smoothly

 - Has aged very well and its concepts even apply to digital marketing.
-What would the author say with the ever-changing and monumental developments through digital marketing tools, like mobile marketing, virtual reality and marketing automation?
+What would Claude Hopkins say with the ever-changing and monumental developments through digital marketing tools, like mobile marketing, virtual reality and marketing automation

 - Some parts are a little dated… although this is expected for the biography of a man born in 1866!